2pai/wit-iot/readme-en.md

 ## Create API Gateway

 API Gateway will be used to be a middleware for Dashboard, Wit.ai, MQTT, and MongoDB.
-We will use REST as an interface, and consumed by the Dashboard (Frontend)
+We will use REST as an interface, and will be consumed by the Dashboard (Frontend)

 ### Create MongoDB Connector

-In this section we will create a MongoDB connector in our API Gateway, MongoDB will used to store history statistics data from our IoT device.
+In this section we will create a MongoDB connector in our API Gateway, MongoDB will be used to store history statistics data from our IoT device.
 We will create file `mongo.ts` in `./src/backend`

 ```typescript
 // mongo.ts